Quansight/Quansight-website/apps/labs/posts/numpy-quaddtype-blog.md

 description: "Introducing the new data-type for Numpy providing cross-platform support of quadruple precision."
 category: [OSS Experience, Array API, PyData ecosystem, Packaging]
 featuredImage:
-  src: /posts/hello-world-post/featured.png
+  src: /posts/numpy-quaddtype-blog/feature.png
-  alt: "WIP"
+  alt: "Feature image for the blog post"
 hero:
-  imageSrc: /posts/hello-world-post/hero.jpeg
+  imageSrc: /posts/numpy-quaddtype-blog/feature.png
-  imageAlt: "WIP"
+  imageAlt: "Hero image for the blog post"
 ---

 *Picture this*: You're a scientist, working on complex simulations that push the boundaries of numerical precision.
 You fire up your trusty NumPy-powered Python script, eagerly anticipating the results.
 But then... your calculations start producing unexpected errors.
 You've just stumbled into the realm of floating-point precision limitations.